Alexoa4/Product-Landing-Page/README.md

 # Product Landing Page
- This is Product landing page I built as part of my Freecodecamp curriculum .
+ This is the Product landing page I built as part of my freecodecamp curriculum.